 William Penn Adair “Will” Rogers (1879-1935) – Cherokee-American cowboy, comedian, humorist, social commentator, vaudeville performer, Presidential candidate, and actor.

-Charles Marion Russell (1864-1926) – One of the great artists of the American West, Russell created more than 2,000 paintings of cowboys, Indians, and landscapes set in the Western United States, as well as bronze sculptures.
+Charles Marion Russell (1864-1926) – One of the great artists of the American West, Russell created more than 2,000 paintings of cowboys, Indians, and landscapes set in the Western United States and bronze sculptures.